yyong-brs/learn-kubernetes/chapter8.md

 ​	The exact steps in this example are specific to Postgres, but the pattern is the same for many clustered and replicated applications—MySQL, Elasticsearch, RabbitMQ,and NATS all have broadly similar requirements.
 Figure 8.4 shows how you can model that pattern using init containers in a StatefulSet.

 ![图8.4](.\images\Figure8.4.png)

-​												**Figure 8.4 The stable environment of a StatefulSet gives guarantees you can use in initialization.**
+</center>图 8.4 The stable environment of a StatefulSet gives guarantees you can use in initialization</center>

 You define DNS names for the individual Pods in a StatefulSet by identifying a Service in the spec, but it needs to be a special configuration of headless Service.
 Listing 8.3 shows how the database Service is configured with no ClusterIP address and with a selector for the Pods.